MansiDanappanavar/lab1/README.md

 To measure the execution time of both implementations and calculate the speedup of OpenMP over the sequential program.
 To compare the performance of single-threaded execution with 8-thread OpenMP parallel execution.
 To analyze the performance improvement achieved through shared-memory parallelism using OpenMP.

+3.# Environment

+•⁠  ⁠Operating System: Ubuntu on WSL2
+•⁠  ⁠Programming Language: C
+•⁠  ⁠Compiler: GCC
+•⁠  ⁠Matrix Size: 4000 × 4000

+## Result

+•⁠  ⁠Matrix Size: 4000 × 4000
+•⁠  ⁠Execution Time: seconds
+•⁠  ⁠Verification: C[0][0] = 4000.00

+The sequential execution time is used as the baseline for calculating the speedup of parallel implementations.